ironbar/orangutan/reports/04_Modeling.md

 without any explicit level, I think it could be caused by the levels with more than one yellow goal.
 There are some problems with small goals and I believe that moving backwards could be useful sometimes.

 I'm a little bit lost because the new models that I have been training with more data are getting worse results.
+Moreover I have not been able yet to improve the score on food category of the best models.

 | name                       	| level_01_food 	| train levels 	|
 |----------------------------	|---------------	|--------------	|